rjdjohnston/doge/ai_prompts.md

 One hour on prompts and 15 hours working through reqs and adjustments with AI.
 Five hours manually on code and deployment

 Could have done this manually without the architecture and design.
-I thought it was important to demonstrate my knowledge in technical architure.
+I thought it was important to demonstrate my knowledge in technical architecture.
 With more time, I would have added a service layer with supporting discovery, monitoring, logging, and scale.

 I wanted to try and see how much I could get done with AI in the time alloted.
 Hopefully this is not viewed as a negative.